Stinoo01/MGM-gene-expression-prediction/README.md

 # Multilayer Graph Modeling of Gene Expression Data

-This project contains the code for a multilayer graph-based framework to predict gene expression from histone modification data.
+This repository contains the code for a multilayer graph-based framework to predict gene expression from histone modification data.

 ## System Requirements